logos-maker/alsa-rawmidi-out-example/README.md

 # alsa-rawmidi-out-example
-Simple Linux example code in C for ALSA RawMIDI out
+Simple Linux example code in C for ALSA RawMIDI out.
+To connect to MIDI hardware, or software if the default to create a virtual RawMIDI port is used.

 ### dependencies for compilation (please report missing dependencies to list):
 	sudo apt-get install libasound2-dev